pacs-course/pacs-examples/Examples/src/NonLynSys/README.md

 - Another usage of std::function and lambda expressions
 - The use of traits and an example of template template parameters
 - An example of a function factory (a particular object factory)
+- A simple use of parallelization using openMP